hamidsta/RNA-folding-problem/README.md

 ---
 # Getting Data
 The data can be downloaded  from https://www.rcsb.org/ Make sure the data are stored in an empty folder

+PDB_Dataset contain two RNA PDB files to run the script